molgenis/molgenis-emx2/README.md

 ## Todo and open issues

+### Done

+*  composite foreign key
+*  fix if drop schema also removes all roles for this schema
+*  show only schemas in navigator if anonymous or logged in user can view
+*  ensure columns are retrieved in same order as they were created
+*  remove 'plus' from central if you don't have permission

 ### first

-*  composite foreign key
-*  test if drop schema also removes all roles for this schema
-*  implement settings
+*  implement settings to point to custom bootstrap css URL
 *  implement menu setting so we can standardize menu as a default setting
 *  implement JSON data type that we can use in settings (validating form)
-*  ensure columns are retrieved in same order as they were created
+*  ENSURE PASSWORD IS NOT IN THE LOGS
 *  add standard an lastUpdated column, as a system column
 *  implement order, default on lastUpdated
 *  bug, if I filter on refback column it fails, must now select reback.other column